pixijs/pixijs.com/docs/bug-bounty.md

 - The bounty amount is fixed and non-negotiable.
 - Abuse, spamming, or low-quality submissions may result in exclusion from the program.

+Here’s a polished version of that section with consistent tone, formatting, and improved clarity:

+## Sponsoring Bounties

+If you are a developer or company working on a project and would like to sponsor a one-off bounty, please contact **Matt Karl** [@bigtimebuddy](https://github.com/bigtimebuddy) at **[hello@mattkarl.com](mailto:hello@mattkarl.com)** to arrange the details.

+Sponsors can make one-time donations directly to our [Open Collective](https://opencollective.com/pixijs) to fund the bounty.

+We kindly request that sponsors add an additional **10%** to the bounty amount to cover Open Collective's processing fees.

 ## **Finding Bounty Issues**

 You can easily find [eligible bounty issues](https://github.com/pixijs/pixijs/issues?q=is%3Aissue%20state%3Aopen%20label%3A%F0%9F%92%B0Bounty) on our GitHub repository.